gap-packages/typeset/README.md

 <https://ZachNewbery.github.io/typeset>

+Added features for each version of the package are also tracked in the [changelog](CHANGELOG.md).

 ## Contributing
 If you'd like to contribute to the development of this project, feel free to read the [contributing guide](CONTRIBUTING.md).
 All help is greatly appreciated!